Louisiana towns still crawling out from Ida's destruction | Science-Environment

 Shattered communities across southern Louisiana were still assessing storm damage from Ida on Thursday as floodwaters had yet to recede in many places four days after the hurricane knocked out power to a million homes and businesses.

 U.S. Representative Steve Scalise, whose district took the brunt of the storm and joined Lee Sheng on the flight, reported seeing major marine vessels and dry docks picked up and moved.
-President Joe Biden is scheduled to survey the destruction for himself on Friday when Edwards said he would present Biden with a long list of needs.
+President Joe Biden is scheduled to survey the destruction for himself on Friday, when Edwards said he would present Biden with a long lists of needs.

 "We have been running constantly.
 All units have been all-hands-on-deck since Monday," said Donna Newchurch, who heads the Louisiana Ambulance Alliance.
 Ida struck a state where hospitals were already crowded with COVID-19 patients and short of nurses.